cvl-umass/semi-inat-2021/README.md

 ### Updates
 * 3/8/2021: Dataset released, challenge starts.
 * 3/30/2021: **The annotation has been updated, please use the updated version ([annotation_v2.json](http://vis-www.cs.umass.edu/semi-inat-2021/annotation_v2.json)).**
+* 6/1/2021: The Kaggle competition has ended.
+We will have a discussion of the competition at the [FGVC8 workshop](https://sites.google.com/view/fgvc8) on 6/25/2021.
+* 6/3/2021: The tech report of the dataset is now on [arXiv](https://arxiv.org/abs/2106.01364).

 ### Important Dates